AmlAhmedElbana/DEPI-Team4/README.md

 ---

-### 1. Project Overview
+### 📖1.
+Project Overview

 This project is the final graduation submission for the **[Digital Egypt Pioneers (DEPI)](https://depi.gov.eg/)** initiative, provided by the Egyptian Ministry of Communications and Information Technology (MCIT).

-Our project focuses on applying the complete Software Testing Life Cycle (STLC) to the **Swag Labs** e-commerce demo website.
-The primary objective is to conduct comprehensive manual testing to ensure all core user stories function correctly and to document all test artifacts and findings.
+Our project focuses on applying the complete Software Testing Life Cycle (STLC) to the **Swag Labs** e-commerce website.
+The primary objective is to conduct comprehensive manual and automation testing to ensure all core user stories function correctly and to document all test artifacts and findings.

 ---